-Let’s say that you were using your work email for an assortment of personal reasons—maybe you used it to subscribe to a few subscription services, or you used it to login to a favorite online retailer or two… maybe one named after a really big river in South America.
+Let’s say that you were using your work email for an assortment of personal reasons—maybe you used it to subscribe to a few subscription services, or you used it to log in to a favorite online retailer or two… maybe one named after a really big river in South America.

 Regardless of the reason you leave—whether you or your position was terminated, you found another job, whatever—one of the first things that any responsible company will do is to deactivate your accounts from their system.
 Neglecting to do so would be a cybersecurity failure on their part.
-Good luck trying to recover a forgotten password when the authentication is sent to an email you no longer have access to.
+Good luck trying to recover a forgotten password when the authentication is sent to an email you no longer have access.

 Businesses Should Actively Discourage Private Use of Professional Email Addresses

 There are plenty of reasons that a business should want to keep their users from using their professional email accounts for their own personal purposes.
 We’ll quickly run through the list:

 - Corporate accounts are readily available online in many cases, making them easy targets for phishing and spam.

 - On a related note, it becomes a lot easier for a cybercriminal to find online accounts that are tied to a business email address and use what they find to craft more effective spear phishing messages—ones that are tailored specifically for a particular recipient.